-IMPORTANT: THE OPTIONAL EXTENSION STARTS ON JANUARY 17 th AND ENDS ON JANUARY 21 st BEFORE THE ITINERARY BELLOW.
+IMPORTANT: THE OPTIONAL EXTENSION STARTS BEFORE THE ITINERARY ON JANUARY 18 th AND ENDS ON JANUARY 21 st.

 Day 1. - ARRIVAL IN ADDIS ABABA

 We will arrive and go directly to the hotel.
 Tonight, we’ll have a meet and greet with the Lead Photographer, and orient ourselves in our itinerary for the rest of our trip.

 At first light we’ll take the flight to Arba Minch heading south to the Great Rift Valley, a huge furrow in the earth’s crust that stretches across the majority of Ethiopia.
 It was created by volcanic and river activity both, about 35 million years ago, which formed a fertile corridor with many lovely lakes we will pass as we go through it.
 Further South we’ll find Lake Awasa, Abaya, and Chamo, which each have their own unique perspective and vistas.

 The area itself is also a photo opportunity; though it has very little car traffic, it is a main thoroughfare for people; merchants with donkey pulled carts, ox drivers, horse riders, and on foot pilgrims heading to whatever their destinations.
 There are a few thatched roof hut villages along the road which are typically Ethiopian, decorated with lively, African style clay work.
 The people go about their day to day lives and we’ll have great spontaneous photographic opportunities to capture them at work in the fields, making and selling handicrafts, and heading to their local markets.
 We’ll arrive at our destination inside the Great Rift Valley, the cradle of man, in time to catch the sunset as the long rays of late evening stretch across the vast African expanse, bathing everything red-orange, then purple, until the sun slips below the horizon and lets the stars come out and shine.